orgua/shepherd_v2_planning/26_improve_sw_pru.rst

     - where does printf() go? down to kernel i assume
     - is there a reason for goto in pru1?
-    - why lib and not normal include, monolith should be better optimized
+    - why lib and not normal include, monolith should be better optimized, who wrote lib? seems like a wrapper of support package
     - is timer 0 reset by pru0?
+    - build system by choice? c++, cmake ok?
+    - in pru0-event-loop-while: can the interrupt be cleared later? is it for all interrupts?
+    - who is maintaining the sample-index in pru0? is it same as sample_counter in pru1 (no it seems to be gpio_sample_counter, but event2 is confusing)
+    - there is no real ISR?
+    - 1 SampleBuffer contains space for 10'000 ADC-Samples and 16'384 GPIO-Edges -> where is it stored, not in SharedMem
+    - what does the ringbuffer store? char
+    - compile with debug symbols for decompiler